Ollivanders/CompassClip/README.md

 }' http://localhost:5000/api
 ```

-## aims
+## Aims and design philosophy

+The most drop in solution to solving the "pruned node" issue would be patching an existing node technology,
+thus maintaining its interfaces and clients at a fraction of the size.
+This is explored below in
+alternative approaches but would involve a low level database formatting by monkey patching an
+existing node.
+This is a task that will likely demand more time than a weekends work to effectively
+create a POC.
+Its chances of success also hinge on being able to create a file that is still treated
+as a valid blockchain and thus could result in a reimplementation or fork of the node software all
+together.

+In the spirit of the hackathon and producing a viable solution, the second approach has been chosen of creating a
+data store from rpc calls, filtering these into a data structure which can be rapidly called by an
+rpc like client to serve up relevant data.
+In production, this could be deployed and a consumer of
+it unaware of the underlying data structure.

-- How many chains supported? - any that have an rpc client
+- How many chains supported? - any that have an rpc client.
+Abstract dataclasses in python are
+  currently built from the rpc calls.
+This is done for speed an ease of pruning and can be applied
+  to support any chain type but is abstract enough to support most EVM chains in a base capacity
 - Include with n degree proximity to origin contract
   - can collect addresses and then re-run a separate exporter to append these to the file stores
 - Include all transactions - remove address filtering
-- RPC methods can it respond to - lib implementation for each as below.
+- What RPC methods can it respond to - lib implementation for each as below.
 Focused on key look up
   patterns

 ## eth_ method focuses

 - `eth_getCode`
-- `eth_getStorageAt`
 - `eth_getTransaction`

 https://docs.alchemy.com/reference/eth-gettransactionbyhash